Nicolai Wergeland

-Nicolai Wergeland (9 November 1780 – 25 March 1848) was a Norwegian minister, writer and politician, and a member of the Norwegian Constituent Assembly at Eidsvoll that wrote the Constitution of Norway on 17 May 1814.
+Nicolai Wergeland (9 November 1780 – 25 March 1848) was a Norwegian minister, writer and politician, and a member of the Norwegian Constituent Assembly at Eidsvoll Manor that wrote the Constitution of Norway on 17 May 1814.
 He was elected as one of two delegates from Kristiansand to the Eidsvoll Assembly in 1814.
 He represented the unionist side, and came very well prepared to Eidsvoll, bringing his own constitution draft.
 Along with him from Kristiansand came wholesaler Ole Clausen Mørch.

 Family

-Wergeland's family hailed from Brekke in Sogn.
+Wergeland's family hailed from the parish of Brekke in Sogn.
 His father was Halvor Lassesen, a teacher and parish clerk in Hosanger.

 Wergeland's daughter Camilla Collett, author of the novel Amtmandens døttre ("The Governor's Daughters", 1854, anonymously), is regarded as Norway's first feminist writer.

 The son Henrik Wergeland is often characterized as Norway's national poet, and a symbol of the country's independence.
 Wergeland was also father of military officer Oscar Wergeland, and proprietor Harald Titus Alexis Wergeland.
 His nephew, mountaineer, lieutenant general and government minister Harald Nicolai Storm Wergeland grew up with the family, when the young mother, Wergeland's sister, became a widow.